+LAST DECEMBER, the Federal Motor Carrier Safety Administration (FMCSA) proposed changes in the “hours-of-service” restrictions for truck drivers, including one that would reduce the number of allowable daily driving hours from 11 to 10.
 While proposed ostensibly for safety reasons, the change has evoked intense pushback from fleet owners, including retailers, and trade associations.
 “If we go back to 10 hours of drive time per day, this will have a significant effect on ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.